Canon 1D X Mark II vs Fujifilm X-Pro2

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1DX Mark II and the X-Pro2 are recent models that are part of the current product line-up.
-The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the 1DX Mark II followed on from the Canon 1DX.
+The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is the Canon 1D X Mark II better than the Fujifilm X-Pro2 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.